-Christy Fong 方雅雯 is an IT specialist at UBC with an academic background in community histories and digital humanities.
+Christy Fong 方雅雯 is an IT professional with an academic background in community histories and digital humanities.
 Bridging her technical skills with her research interests, she explores local histories via art, technology, and community events.
 Her multimedia thesis focused on the 1968-1979 Barbecue Meats Protests in Vancouver’s Chinatown, and won the 2016 Undergraduate Research Award from the Chinese Canadian Historical Society of BC.
 In 2017, she co-organized a listening party for the Pender Guy Radio Show, the first English-language radio program created by Chinese Canadians.
 With the academic journal Canadian Literature, she created a virtual field trip of Vancouver’s Chinatown based on SKY Lee’s Disappearing Moon Café (2017).
 Christy currently sits on the Board of Directors for Chinese Canadian Historical Society of BC, where she continues to connect public education with community histories in new and creative forms.

 - “What I learned by learning my family’s recipes in the most trying of times” (CBC)

 - Under Fire: Inside a Chinese Roasted Meats Shop in Vancouver (VAFF)